Revision Rhinoplasty Philadelphia

 Revision Rhinoplasty Procedure Facts

-After the Procedure: All patients are sent home the night after surgery, and are given a set of post procedure instructions to follow.
-The patient will follow up the next day for a post procedure check, and again on the 5th post procedure day.
+All patients are sent home the night after surgery, and are given a set of post procedure instructions to follow.
+The patient will follow up the next day for a post procedure check, and again on the 7th post procedure day.

-Recovery: Most patients can return to work in a week, although all individual patient recovery times vary.
+Most patients can return to work in a week, although all individual patient recovery times vary.
 Patients are asked to refrain from physical exertion for a period of two weeks.
-Swelling and bruising are all variable depending on the patient, although most is resolved within 1-2 weeks.
+Bruising is variable depending on the patient, although most is resolved within 1-2 weeks.
 Most of the extensive swelling is resolved in the first few weeks after surgery.
 Revision rhinoplasty typically takes longer to fully heal, compared to primary procedures.
 Subtle changes in nasal swelling and appearance will be seen for up to two years as the nose completely heals.